RutujaK05/3-tier-architecture/README.md

-Here's a complete `README.md` file you can use for your GitHub repository documenting a **3-Tier Architecture in AWS**.
+ **3-Tier Architecture in AWS**.
 It includes sections for project description, architecture diagram, AWS services used, setup instructions, and licensing.

 ---